awulkiew/debugging-helpers/README.md

 To use, in **~/.gdbinit** or **QtCreator > Tools > Options > Debugger > GDB > Additional Startup Commands** put

+    python exec(open('path_to_filename.py').read())

+if GDB was linked against python 3 or

     python execfile('path_to_filename.py')

-if GDB was linked against python 2 or

-    python exec(open('path_to_filename.py').read())

-if GDB was linked against python 3.
+if GDB was linked against python 2.

 Additional information: http://doc.qt.io/qtcreator/creator-debugging-helpers.html